Public Image: First Issue: Recording

 On Saturday, 22 July 1978, the music press reported that the band had been in the recording studio; the following week, Virgin Records announced that PiL's debut single would be released on 8 September 1978.

-"Theme", "Religion", "Annalisa"

-The entire first side of the record was recorded in the autumn of 1978 at Townhouse Studios and The Manor Studio with engineer Mick Glossop.
+After Public Image, the entire first side of the record was recorded in the autumn of 1978 at Townhouse Studios and The Manor Studio with engineer Mick Glossop.

-"Low Life", "Attack", "Fodderstompf"

 The last three songs on the second side were recorded at Gooseberry Sound Studios, a cheap reggae studio used because the band had run out of money, with engineer Mark Lusardi and assistant engineer Jon Caffery.
 Lydon knew the studio from the recording of Sex Pistols demos in January 1977.

 By late September 1978, the recording of the album was finished.
 The band had briefly considered including an alternative version of "Public Image" with different lyrics on the album, a plan that was finally rejected.

 In November or December 1978, Wobble and Levene returned to Gooseberry Sound Studios to record a 12-inch EP, Steel Leg V. the Electric Dread, with guest vocalists Vince Bracken and Don Letts.

-Final mix of the album

-For the final mix of the album tracks, the band returned to Townhouse Studios with Glossop, who remembers: "I do remember working on those other three [Gooseberry Studio] tracks, but I can't remember exactly what I did – probably mixing."